For the complete documentation index, see llms.txt.

 Key Points

-• Used in: France (president and legislature), Brazil, Louisiana, Georgia (US Senate).
+• Used in: France (president and legislature — qualifying for second round in legislature requires 12.5% of registered voters), Brazil, Argentina, Russia, Louisiana, Georgia (US Senate).

 • Forces coalition-building between rounds — the 'republican front' against far-right candidates in France.

-• Can produce strategic outcomes: 2002 French presidential first round eliminated the Socialist, making Chirac vs Le Pen.
+• 2002 French presidential first round eliminated the Socialist Lionel Jospin, making the runoff Chirac vs Le Pen.

 Compare